-Interestingly subverted with the character of Wuya, the spirit of a nigh-omnipotent sorceress who was freed from her puzzle-box prison by Jack in the pilot, and promised him the world if he helped her.
-Although Jack never quite succeeded and eventually became her adversary, when Raimundo restores her powers with his Face Heel Turn, she repays him by... granting his every wish and grooming him to rule the world alongside her.
+Xiaolin Showdown.
+The spirit of a nigh-omnipotent sorceress who was freed from her puzzle-box prison by Jack in the pilot, and promised him the world if he helped her.
+Although Jack never quite succeeded and eventually became her adversary, when Raimundo restores her powers with his Face-Heel Turn, she repays him by... granting his every wish and grooming him to rule the world alongside her.
 It seems she was a villainess of her word after all.

 In "To Save Skeletor", Skeletor decides to summon an elder god.
 You can guess from the episode title how that worked out.